Peter Jenkins (journalist): Journalistic career

 During his tenure at The Guardian Jenkins became, according to The Times, the "leading chronicler of the Labour governments of the 1960s and 1970s, notably of their internecine warfare".
 He was committed to a vision of a European Britain, anti-communist but more socially inclusive than the American model of society.
 He belonged to a group of "Königswinter journalists", who during meetings with politicians and civil servants in Königswinter near Bonn, the West German capital, attempted to build a pan-European group of opinion-formers, leaving behind the enmities of the past and looking forward to European community.

 Jenkins was also theatre critic for The Spectator from 1978 to 1981 and his first stage play, Illuminations, was performed at the Lyric Theatre, Hammersmith, in 1980.
 He also wrote the comedy series Struggle, broadcast on Channel 4 (1983–84), a satire on the Conservative–Labour battles in local government at the time.

 Peter Jenkins was a visiting Fellow of Nuffield College, Oxford.
 His awards included 'Granada TV Journalist of the Year' for 1978.

-Amy Jenkins, author of the 1990s TV serial This Life, is his daughter.
+Personal life

 Jenkins was married twice: his first wife, Charlotte Strachey, died from leukemia.
 He later married Polly Toynbee in 1970, and they remained married until his death.
+Amy Jenkins, author of the 1990s TV serial This Life, is his daughter.

+Later life

 Jenkins, a longtime smoker who stopped in the final years of his life, died from respiratory failure, caused by idiopathic pulmonary fibrosis, at University College Hospital in London on 27 May 1992, aged 58.
 Numerous political figures paid tribute, including Neil Kinnock.
 John Major called Jenkins a "gregarious man of lively wit and great charm, and an undisputed master of his profession", and David Owen said he was "an exceptional journalist with a deep understanding of the Labour movement".

 John Birt, then director-general of the BBC, wrote in The Times:He was a superb political journalist who understood what motivated the personalities and the players on the political stage; who had a profound and detailed understanding of all the key policy issues at home and abroad; and who had a sharp grasp of how these played into the political process.
 He cared about the issues; and he routinely produced a rounded, beautifully literate and astute commentary on our political times.
 He was its chief chronicler; and he will be greatly missed.

 Works

-Moreover some of his work has been collected in an edited book:
+Moreover, some of his work has been collected in an edited book: